inferno986return/python-pcep/Module3.md

 |  `0`   |  `1`  |   `1`  |
 |  `1`   |  `1`  |   `1`  |

 XOR is exclusive OR which means one or the other, but not both making it the opposite of AND.
+As a fun fact, XOR is used for the parity bit in RAID 5 setups to verify data integrity.
 See the truth table below:

 <!--diagram-->